Orthodontic Therapy and the Airway: An AAO White Paper Review

 The Class I bimax group all had anterior tooth retraction without boney changes.
 Three of the four articles showed a reduction in upper airway dimension, the last showed a reduction but not to the level of significance.

-Impact of volumetric change
+Impact of Volumetric Change

 The white paper goes on to state, “The impact that orthodontic treatment with or without dental extractions may have on the dimensions of the upper airway also has been examined directly, first with two-dimensional cephalograms and more recently with three-dimensional CBCT imaging…